 Are there funding opportunities for thesis work?

 IR students have received Research at Brown (RAB) grants for up to $500 for specific research needs.
 Please know that RAB applications are considered on a rolling basis and are competitive.
-Also, Watson Institute Thesis Grants provide up to $2000 to support summer fieldwork travel for students accepted into the IR Honors Program.
+Also, the IR Research and Travel Grant provide up to $2000 to support summer fieldwork travel for students accepted into the IR Honors Program.
 Applications are due in the spring.

 How often should I meet with my First Reader?